nathanfaucett/js-orm/README.md

     }
 });

-// other events include update, delete, deleteWhere and deleteAll User.on("save", function(row) {
+// events - save, update, and delete
+User.on("save", function(row) {

 });